vFredo/dotfiles/README.md

 # "dotfiles" and system configurations

 This configuration are set for Linux operating system, this is really intendent for my own use.
-There is a [setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) script to configure the files.
-Most of the dependecies have to be installed by hand.
+There is a [setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) script to configure the files (the setup don't install all dependencies need it).

 ## Features
   * i3 config file